 This work aims to engineer biochar from waste biomass (primarily forestry residues and biosolids) for its incorporation in concrete and to develop durable, carbon-smart alternatives for a sector that is increasingly attracting attention for its carbon footprint.
 We explored in the laboratory the compressive strength and water absorption characteristics of paste, mortar and concrete composites incorporating either ground biochar or carbonated biochar.
 For instance, paste specimens with cement replaced by 10 wt.% properly ground biochar products A, B and C retained a 28-day compressive strength of 52 MPa, 43 MPa and 53 MPa, respectively.
 In contrast, only the mortar specimens with fine aggregate replaced by 10 wt.% carbonated biochar product C retained a 28-day compressive strength of 38 MPa, whereas their counterparts with products A and B only retained 15 MPa and 18 MPa, respectively.
-For concrete specimens, the control group without biochar exhibited a 28-day compressive strength of 38 MPa, whereas the groups with 5 wt.% ground biochar A or B (replacing cement) and 20 wt.% carbonated biochar C (replacing fine aggregate) retained 33 MPa or 36 MPa.
+For concrete specimens, the control group without biochar exhibited a 28-day compressive strength of 38 MPa. whereas the groups with 5 wt.% ground biochar A or B (replacing cement) and 20 wt.% carbonated biochar C (replacing fine aggregate) retained 33 MPa or 36 MPa.
 Note that these concrete groups featured comparable initial water absorption rate, whereas the biochar-amended groups featured a secondary water absorption rate two to three times higher.
 We also conducted a cradle-to-gate environmental life cycle assessment (LCA) of the biochar-amended concretes mentioned above, one of which features a 52.4% reduction of equivalent CO2 footprint, by replacing both 5 wt.% cement and 20 wt.% fine aggregate.
 Anther concrete mixture becomes carbon-neutral by replacing 10 wt.% cement by ground biochar.
 This work also cover the field demonstration of biochar-amended concrete mixtures as a 135-feet sidewalk in the City of Bellingham, Washington, for long-term monitoring of concrete pavement performance in cold climates.
-Abstract #3500 Evaluating the effectiveness of grinding aids and their water reducing capabilities for one-part alkali-activated calcined clay Yangwoo Lee, Civil and Environmental Engineering, Princeton University, Princeton, NJ and Claire E. White, Department of Civil and Environmental Engineering, and the Andlinger Center for Energy and the Environment, Princeton University, Princeton, NJ Abstract Text:
+Abstract #3500 Evaluating the effectiveness of grinding aids and their water reducing capabilities for one-part alkali-activated calcined clay Yangwoo Lee and Claire E. White, Princeton University, Princeton, NJ Abstract Text:

 Grinding aids are widely used in the cement industry, and their popularity has grown in response to modern demands for energy efficiency and carbon neutrality.
 However, commercially available grinding aids have been developed for Portland cement chemistry and as such their transferability to various types of alternative binder systems needs to be evaluated.
 Here, ongoing work has focused on evaluating the effectiveness of existing grinding aids for one-part alkali-activated calcined clay, including their ability to enhance particle dispersion during grinding.
 This has been assessed via dynamic light scattering and associated quantification of particle size distribution.
 Moreover, their efficacy at reducing water demand in the resulting one-part pastes has been quantified.
 Zeta potential measurements of the calcined clays with and without grinding aids provide insight into particle surface chemistry in aqueous conditions and how these additives affect particle-particle interactions and associated tendency for agglomeration to occur.
-Abstract #3506 Enhancing strength and reducing porosity via nucleation seeding Faisal Qadri, Civil and Enviromental Engineering, University of Illinois at Urbana Champaign, Champaign, IL and Nishant Garg, Civil and Environmental Engineering, University of Illinois Urbana Champaign, Urbana, IL Abstract Text:
+Abstract #3506 Enhancing strength and reducing porosity via nucleation seeding Faisal Qadri and Nishant Garg, University of Illinois Urbana Champaign, Urbana, IL Abstract Text: